danielgilroy/AutoRename/README.md

     01 - This Is The Song Title Of A Song    =>    01- This Is the Song Title of a Song

 Characters will only be removed from filenames that have a starting number since the intended use is to remove delimiters between the starting number and title.
-Be careful using this feature on multiple filenames containing dilimeters of different lengths as unintentional changes and even loss of filename data may occur.
-The following exaple demonstrates how filename data can be lost:
+Be careful using this feature on multiple filenames containing delimeters of different lengths as unintentional changes and even loss of filename data may occur.
+The following example demonstrates how filename data can be lost:

     Enter the number of characters to remove after the filename number: <2>